Turner Syndrome (Monosomy X) in Children

-Turner syndrome (TS or monosomy X) is a genetic disorder that occurs in girls.
+Turner syndrome (TS) is a genetic disorder that occurs in girls.
 It causes many traits and problems.
 Girls with TS are shorter than most girls.
 They don’t go through normal puberty as they grow into adulthood.
-They may also have other health problems such as heart or kidney problems.
+They may also have other health problems, such as heart or kidney problems.
 The seriousness of these problems varies from girl to girl.
 Many of the health problems affecting girls with Turner syndrome can be managed or fixed with treatment.
 Turner syndrome is rare.
 It occurs in about 1 in 2,000 to 2,500 girl babies.

 What causes TS in a child?

 When a baby is conceived, a normal egg cell and normal sperm cell start with 46 chromosomes.
 The egg and sperm cells then divide in half.
 The egg and sperm cells then have 23 chromosomes each.
 When a sperm with 23 chromosomes fertilizes an egg with 23 chromosomes, the baby will then have a complete set of 46 chromosomes, or 23 pairs.
 Half are from the father and half are from the mother.
 The 23 rd pair is called the sex chromosomes.
 In females, the 23 rd pair is two X chromosomes.
 In males, the 23rd pair is one X and one Y chromosome.